pinglu85/algoExpert/Easy/remove-duplicates-from-linked-list.md

 ### Approach 1

-Since the linked list is sorted, it means all of the duplicate values are grouped together.
+Since the linked list is sorted, all of the duplicate values are grouped together.
+Therefore we can determine whether a node is a duplicate by comparing its value to the node after it.

 We traverse the linked list.
 At each step we compare current node's value to the value of the next node.
-If they are equal to each other, delete the next node: point current node's next pointer to the one after the next node.
+If they are the same, delete the next node by pointing current node's next pointer directly to the one after the next node.
 Otherwise we move on to the next node.
-Lastly, return the head of the modified linked list.
+Return the head of the modified linked list at the end.

 ### Implementation